 This event is not just for Episcopalians.
 In fact, you are encouraged to invite friends—especially those who currently have no church home—to join you on this one-day pilgrimage.
 Who knows?
 They might just hear something that gives them a new perspective on Jesus and the love, healing, forgiveness, and grace he offers to all.

-Due to limited parking at Honey Creek, St. Anne’s plans to charter a 56 passenger bus with seats available to the members of St. Anne’s and the other congregations of our diocese.
+Due to limited parking at Honey Creek, St. Anne’s has chartered a 56 passenger bus with seats available to the members of St. Anne’s and the other congregations of our diocese.

 Frequently Asked Questions

 Parking at Honey Creek is very limited, so attendees are being strongly encouraged to travel via bus.
 Plus, traveling together offers attendees a chance to build friendships and enjoy fellowship along the way.

 St. Anne’s charter bus is available to members of St. Anne’s and their guests, as well as to our neighboring parishes in the Albany Convocation and the larger Diocese.
 Reservations are first come, first served.